 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î Our whole school DNA is displayed throughout the school and informs everything that we do.
 All pupils have access to our Pastoral Team Positive learning behaviour is promoted throughout the school and is outlined in our behaviour culture document.
 All members of staff have had Attachment and TIS training.
 A policy for the administration of medication is in place as well as an intimate care policy, and Asthma policy.
-PSHE lessons are held regularly following the 'LifeWise' resources and Interventions take place to address areas including but not limited to: ✓ Self-esteem ✓ Emotional Literacy ✓ Social skills ✓ Anger management Year 6 have the opportunity to become school prefects, house captains and wellbeing champions if they display positive behaviours and effort in their learning consistently.
-All children have the opportunity to become a school councillor, eco councillor or subject ambassadors representing their year group at regular Teachers and SLT respond to each individual vulnerable child's needs.
+PSHE lessons are held regularly following the 'LifeWise' resources and Sex and relationship education is Interventions take place to address areas including but not limited to: ✓ Self-esteem ✓ Emotional Literacy ✓ Social skills ✓ Anger management Year 6 have the opportunity to become Tribal Team Leaders if they display positive behaviours and effort in their learning and consistently.
+All children have the opportunity to become a school councillor or eco councillor, representing their year group at regular meetings and some will be members of the Trust council.
+The pastoral team works with groups of Teachers and SLT respond to each individual vulnerable child's needs.
 An Intimate Care Policy is in place and some children have their own individual intimate care plan.
 External Professionals train staff to deliver exercises/administer medicine correctly.
 TACs, CHIN meetings, Early Support meetings and annual reviews are supported by a range of agencies and all support and advice is actioned accordingly.
-Additional support can be requested from a range of services (see section 11)
+Additional support can be requested from a range of services (see section 11) Pupils with specific medical needs provided. children on developing social skills, have Care Plans which are regularly A wider program of personal emotional resilience and anger support. updated by the SENCo development is included for all pupils.
+Individual Support Plans are in place to OPAL playtimes enable wider social support children with behaviour needs and emotional development. and reviewed regularly.